Reapplying sunscreen over makeup

 Can you apply sunscreen over makeup?

 Yes.
-With patting technique, SPF mists, or cushion formulas you can apply sunscreen over makeup without ruining the base.
-The key is using enough product and working gently without rubbing.
+With a patting technique, SPF mists, or cushion formulas, you can apply sunscreen over makeup without destroying your base.
+What matters is using enough product and working gently without rubbing.

 What should I apply first, sunscreen or makeup?

-Sunscreen goes on as the last skincare step before primer and makeup.
-That way the protection film can form undisturbed, supporting the stated protection level.
+Sunscreen comes as the last skincare step before primer and makeup.
+This allows the protective film to form undisturbed, which supports the stated level of protection.

 Usually not.
-To reach the labeled SPF you’d need to apply a lot of product.
-Use makeup with SPF as a supplement, not your only protection.
+To reach the declared SPF, you would need to apply a lot of product.
+Use makeup with SPF as an addition, not as your only protection.

 Do you apply sunscreen before or after primer?